Christie Brinkley Flaunts Cleavage In Hot, Low-Plunging Pink Blazer At Age 65

 Once again, Christie Brinkley is defying age.

-The 65-year-old is currently in Las Vegas for a few days to play the role of Roxie Hart in the hit musical Chicago and since she first arrived in Sin City, the model has been wining and dining and exploring the beautiful city of Las Vegas — and of course, she looks amazing while doing so.
+The 65-year-old is currently in Las Vegas for a few days to play the role of Roxie Hart in the hit musical Chicago, and since she first arrived in Sin City, the model has been wining, dining, and exploring the beautiful city of Las Vegas.
+Of course, she looks amazing while doing so.

-In a recent series of Instagram photos, the blonde-haired beauty looks stunning in a low-plunging pink blazer.
-One photo from her Instagram account shows Brinkley holding up a glass of bubbly and doing a cheers to celebrate Smith & Wollensky carrying her Prosecco in their restaurant.
+In a recent series of Instagram photos, the blonde-haired beauty looks stunning in a plunging pink blazer.
+One photo from her Instagram account shows Brinkley holding up a glass of bubbly, offering cheers to celebrate Smith & Wollensky carrying her Prosecco in their restaurant.

-In the image, Brinkley looks absolutely stunning in a pink blazer that shows off her cleavage as well as a little glimpse of a lacy black bra underneath.
-The model wears her long, blonde locks down and curly and looks nothing short of stunning in the image.
+In the image, Brinkley looks absolutely stunning in a pink blazer that shows off her cleavage — as well as a little glimpse of a lacy black bra underneath.
+The model wears her long blonde locks down and curly, and looks nothing short of stunning in the image.
 A few of the other photos give fans a full glimpse of Christie’s outfit as she chats with CEO and owner Michael Feighery.

-This photo in particular has earned the mother of three a lot of attention with over 2,000 likes in addition to 50 plus comments.
-Some fans took to the post to congratulate Brinkley on her accomplishment while countless others couldn’t help but gush over how incredible she looks.
+This photo in particular has earned the mother of three a lot of attention, attracting over 2,000 likes in addition to 50-plus comments.
+Some fans took to the post to congratulate Brinkley on her accomplishment, while countless others couldn’t help but gush over how incredible she looks.

 View this post on Instagram